 This is the Drakensberg in South Africa.
-The children in this part of South Africa face a daily commute to school in the nearest town, Bergville.
+In English, it means ‘Dragon Mountain’.
+The children in this part of South Africa face a daily commute to school.
+In the area where I was staying, the nearest town was Bergville.
 With the windy roads through the mountains, this journey can take almost an hour.
-School starts early too, at eight o’clock, so that means getting up around 6am to be ready for the taxi.
+School starts early too, at eight o’clock, so that means getting up around 6 am to be ready for the taxi.

 Can you imagine a journey like that, just to go to school?

 The long drive and the cost of the taxi meant that many children didn’t go to school, and that is not good for the long-term future of the children and South Africa.

 So, the owner of the hotel we were staying at decided to set up a school.
 But first, they had to build it.
 This is the homemade school at The Cavern.